NordFk/bfs-soap-api-wrapper/README.rst

 likely only want to update a few completely different ones.
 It is then mostly helpful to ``get`` the object and then modify it.

-Since the results coming back is an ``OrderedDict``, you want to make it an object before sending it back for updating.

 .. code::